Convergence to equilibrium of global weak solutions for a Cahn-Hilliard-Navier-Stokes vesicle model: Higher regularity for the phase variable

 \subsection{Improving the convergence of the phase trajectory}

-The previous extra regularity obtained for $\p$ allows to obtain a more regular equilibrium point by using a Lojasiewicz-Simon inequality more demanding than Lemma \ref{le:L-S2}, where the proximity hypothesis between $\p$ and $\overline{\p}$ is imposed in $H^2_1$.
-Fixed the initial data $(\u_0,\p_0)\in \H\times H^3_2$, the $\omega$-limit set and the set of equilibrium points are defined by:
+The previous extra global in time regularity obtained for the phase variable $\p$ allows to obtain a convergence of the whole trajectory of $\p(t)$ in a more regular space, replacing the convergence in $H^2$ by $H^3$.
+Indeed, fixed an initial data $(\u_0,\p_0)\in \H\times H^3_1$, we replace the $\omega$-limit and the equilibrium point sets defined in (\ref{def-w}) and (\ref{def-S}) by the following more regular sets: